openstack-archive/fuel-specs/specs/9.0/support-sriov.rst

   ]

-When operator configures interface as SR-IOV and use it for Private network:
+When operator configures interface as SR-IOV:

 * Network transformations should add port using `add-port` action with provider `sriov` and fill vendor_specific attributes as following.